SeawolvesAtCali/prisel/packages/server/README.md

         // Check if we can start the game and start the game if we can.
         // Called when receiving a GAME_START event from a player in the room.
     },
-    onMessage: (handle, client, data) => {
+    onMessage: (handle, player, data) => {
         // Handle a room message.
-        // Message should include the room type.
-        // Called when receiving a MESSAGE event from a player in the room.
+        // Called when receiving a ROOM_MESSAGE event from a player in the room.
     },
 };